hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 }
 ```

 Now once the match is found, we need to allow the platform to automatically create a challenge and accept the players in.
-We can do this using the Match Found message in the UserMessages tab in the Cloud code section.
+We can do this using the Match Found message in the UserMessages tab in the Cloud Code section.

 ## Match Found Message